sushrit7/FullStack--Job-Portal/README.md

 - **Job Search**: Job seekers can search for job listings based on various criteria, including job title, location, and industry.

-- **Application Submission**: Job seekers can submit their applications online, attaching their resumes and cover letters directly.
+- **Application Submission**: Job seekers can submit their applications online.

 - **User Dashboards**: Every user type (employee, employer, and admin) has access to a personalized dashboard where they can manage their respective tasks and activities.